krasimir/navigo/DOCUMENTATION.md

 * Changes the page URL (via the History API of the browser).
 * Calls the route handler.
-* Updates the internal last resolved route property.
+* Updates the internal state of the router.

 Consider the following example: